 The global nuclear reactors market size was valued at USD 16.03 billion in 2023 and is expected to reach around USD 22.60 billion by 2033, growing at a compound annual growth rate (CAGR) of 3.89% from 2024 to 2033.

-These are the facilities that produce and sustain nuclear reactions, principally by the process of fission, in order to develop heat for the production of electricity.
+Nuclear reactors are the facilities that produce and sustain nuclear reactions, principally by the process of fission, in order to develop heat for the production of electricity.
 In a nuclear reactor, atoms of radioactive materials like uranium or plutonium undergo splitting, releasing this way a lot of energy, which is further used to heat up water into steam.
 The produced steam rotates turbines connected to the generators, which in turn produce electricity.
 The nuclear reactors market offers services and products that span from upgrading the efficiency of energy generation to making it more sustainable.
 This includes advanced reactor design development, implementation of innovative fuel technologies, installation, maintenance, and decommissioning services.

 Some of the key trends driving this market include increasing demand for low-carbon energy sources, greater integration of next-generation nuclear technologies such as small modular reactors, and increased adoption of digital tools including advanced simulation and monitoring systems.
 There is also an intense focus on reducing construction timelines, minimizing operation risks, and improving safety standards within the industry.